 Signs and color contrast

-This article is an introduction to signage color and contrast.
+The definite guide into signage design and color usage.
 You will learn about the contrast ratio for displaying text on a colored background for signs.

 The article will explore the meaning of color and how to differentiate color in information layers.